fullsmartdev/react-native/README.md

 * [react-native-mapbox-gl ★1663](https://github.com/mapbox/react-native-mapbox-gl) - A Mapbox GL react native module for creating custom maps
 * [react-native-fast-image ★2240](https://github.com/DylanVann/react-native-fast-image) - FastImage, performant React Native image component.
 * [react-native-spinkit ★1585](https://github.com/maxs15/react-native-spinkit) - A collection of animated loading indicators for React Native
-* [victory-native ★1264](https://github.com/FormidableLabs/victory-native) - victory-native is a collection of components to help you create charts, bar graphs etc.
 * [react-native-chart ★1464](https://github.com/onefold/react-native-chart) - react-native-chart is a simple module for adding line charts, area charts, or bar charts to your React Native app.
 * [react-native-gifted-listview ★1443](https://github.com/FaridSafi/react-native-gifted-listview) - A ListView that embed some recurrent features like pull-to-refresh, infinite scrolling and more for Android and iOS React-Native apps
 * [react-native-viewpager ★1350](https://github.com/race604/react-native-viewpager) - ViewPager component for React Native